borayetkin/CS319-Term-Project/README.md

 # CS319-Term-Project

 ## 1. Project Overview
-This project is a comprehensive web-based system designed to manage Bilkent University Promotion Department and its various activities.
-It supports the full lifecycle of tour management, including tour applications, guide assignment, prioritization, and performance evaluations.
-Additionally, it manages work hour logging (puantaj) for guides, collects feedback, and handles various event types like university fairs and summer tours.
+This project is a comprehensive web-based system designed to manage Bilkent University Tanıtım Ofisi and its various activities.
+It supports the full lifecycle of tour management, including tour applications, guide assignment, prioritization.
+Additionally, it manages work hour logging for guides, collects feedback, and handles various event types like university fairs and summer tours.

 **Tech Stack**: MERN (MongoDB, Express.js, React.js, Node.js).